OmarAmeer96/Sprints-Media-Access-Task/README.md

 ## Usage

-Upon launching the app, the main screen will display the device's model and operating system version centered on the screen.
+Upon launching the app, the main screen will allow users to read and write media files from their device's storage.